 This is how you make the pavlova:

-- Work spotless and preferably use a metal bowl.
+- Work very clean and preferably use a metal bowl.
 Clean your whisks, bowl and hands with some lemon juice and dry with kitchen paper.

-Preheat the oven to 180 degrees and cover the baking sheet with baking paper.
+Preheat the oven to 180 degrees and line the baking tray with parchment paper.

-- Beat the proteins, lemon juice and vanilla in about 5 minutes with the (clean!)
-Mixer until soft peaks.
-You then add the Greensweet icing while mixing spoon by spoon.
-Beat for about 1 minute until you have nice stiff and long spikes.
+- Beat the egg whites, lemon juice and vanilla in about 5 minutes until soft peaks with the (clean!)
+Mixer.
+Then add the Greensweet icing while mixing spoon by spoon.
+Beat for about 1 minute, until you have nice stiff and long peaks.

-- Spread the stiffly beaten egg whites with a (clean!)
-Spatula on the baking pan into a round slice or form small trays with a piping bag.
+- Spread the beaten egg whites with a (clean!)
+Spatula on the baking pan to form a round slice or use a piping bag to form small containers.

 - Turn the oven back to 100 degrees and bake for 60-90 minutes (small or large).
-Then turn the oven off and allow the pavlova to cool in the oven with the door closed for at least 30 minutes.
+Then turn off the oven and let the pavlova cool in the oven with the door closed for at least 30 minutes.

-- In the meantime, make the vanilla cream:
+- In the meantime you make the vanilla cream:

 Beat 4 egg yolks with arrowroot and Greensweet icing until smooth.

 - Heat the whipped cream while stirring with a wooden spoon with vanilla and a pinch of salt.
 As soon as it threatens to boil: heat low.
-Add a few scoops of hot cream to the beaten egg yolks and stir well.
+Add a few spoons of hot cream to the beaten egg yolks and stir well.
 This is called getting married.
-Then pour the married good with the hot cream in the pan and heat, stirring, until it starts to bind into a custard.
-First aid for cleaning: fire out and mix with a mixer sometimes helps.
+Then pour the married stuff into the pan with the hot cream and heat while stirring until it starts to bind into a custard.
+First aid for curling: turning off the fire and mixing with a mixer can sometimes help.

 - Immediately pour the custard into a cold bowl and place cling film on the surface to prevent skin formation.
-Allow the custard to cool completely.
+Let the custard cool completely.

 - Mix the cold custard with cream cheese into a nice vanilla cream.

-- The pavlova can be fragile, so carefully remove the baking paper.
-Spread the pavlova with the vanilla cream and decorate the cake with fruit.
+- The pavlova can be fragile, so remove the baking paper carefully.
+Spread the pavlova with the vanilla cream and decorate the cake with fruits.
 Serve immediately!